Sciencesing/WEDesignWebsite-Copy/joinus.md

 featured-img: team2016
 ---

-Looking to join an engineering team this year, make new friends and applying
+Looking to join an engineering team this year and make new friends?
+Come join our team, where you can learn and apply skills in hands-on experiences building and designing parts of a wind turbine.
+We'll have a blast!

- **Fair warning, there are a quite a few heavy metal fans!**
+ **Fair warning, there are a quite a few heavy metal fans here!**